 Nicholas did not make a suitable candidate for release because of his dependent status at the time of his stranding and rehabilitation.
 He lacks the necessary survival skills, such as hunting and the skills to protect himself from predators, all of which he can only learn from his mother.
 Atlantic bottlenose dolphin calves associate with their mothers for several years and during that time they will learn all the necessary life skills needed to survive in the wild.

 Today, Nicholas is smart and energetic.
 He loves figuring out problems during training sessions and is known for doing a flip or two when he gets an answer right.
-Make sure you visit Nick at the stranding deck on your next visit!
+Make sure you visit Nick at the Dolphin Terrace on your next visit!

 Nicholas has demonstrated an uncanny ability to predict the winner of multiple sporting events, including the Super Bowl, Stanley Cup, World Series, and NCAA National Championships.

 The Dolphin Terrace is home to Nicholas the Dolphin.
 This area is also known as the Stranding Deck and was built as a place to accept newly rescued animals for immediate care and quarantine from our resident animals.
 There are several state-of-the-art design elements that make this habitat ideal for caring for sick and injured dolphins or small whales.
 Nicholas is currently residing here as we work to expand the aquarium.
 This location also offers beautiful views of Clearwater Bay!